 Cabana LLC, dba Cabana Asset Management (“Cabana”), is an investment adviser registered with the SEC.
 Cabana only transacts business in states where it is properly registered or is exempted from registration requirements.
 Registration as an investment adviser is not an endorsement of Cabana by securities regulators and does not mean that such investment adviser has achieved a specific level of skill or ability.
 Additional information regarding Cabana, including its fees, can be found in Cabana’s Form CRS and Form ADV Part 2A, copies of which are available upon request or online at https://thecabanagroup.com/form-crs and https://thecabanagroup.com/adv-part2 or www.adviserinfo.sec.gov.
 This material is proprietary, and is not to be copied, reproduced, altered, deconstructed, or distributed without the express written consent of Cabana, LLC.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, accounting, or personalized investment advice.
 You should consult your own tax, legal, accounting, and financial advisors before engaging in any transaction.

 The performance returns, benchmark comparisons, and metrics in this factsheet represent actual composite returns during a time when actual client funds were invested.
+SPY returns reflect the deduction of all expenses and transaction costs incurred by the SPY ETF.
 Unless otherwise indicated, performance data, benchmark comparisons, asset allocation charts, drawdown, and other statistics are for illustrative purposes, calculated as of end of month, and shown gross of advisory fees but net of trading costs.
 Asset allocation may vary intramonth if a reallocation has occurred.
 Performance data is expressed in U.S. dollar currency and it includes the reinvestment of dividends and capital gains.
 Consistent with our ongoing third-party GIPS verification efforts, Cabana will from time to time and without notice, make minor non-material updates and corrections to performance data which do not significantly impact performance.
 These changes will be reflected on the most recent fact sheets and independent verification reports, as applicable.
 Target Drawdown is identified on a gross of advisory fees but net of trading costs basis.
-Net performance includes a maximum investment advisory fee of 3% prior to March 1, 2017 and 2% thereafter.
+Net performance is net of all expenses and a model advisory fee of 3%.
+The model fee is in excess of actual advisory fees charged and investor performance may vary materially.
 Morningstar’s Moderate Target Risk (http://glossary.morningstar.com/InvGlossary/morningstar-target-risk-indexes.aspx) index follows a moderate equity risk preference and is based on well-established asset allocation methodology from Ibbotson Associates, a Morningstar company.
 SPY is an ETF that tracks the performance of 500 leading U.S. large cap companies.
 The funds in the Morningstar Tactical Allocation Category (http://im.mstar.com/im/newhomepage/Morningstar_Category_Definitions_US_June_2016.pdf) seek to provide capital appreciation and income by actively shifting allocations across investments.
 All indexes and categories are unmanaged and an individual cannot invest directly in an index.
 Index returns do not include fees or expenses.
 Benchmark indices will likely materially differ from Cabana’s portfolio strategies.
 Detailed information as to how the returns are calculated can be obtained online from the following link: https://thecabanagroup.com/disclaimers/performance-reporting-methodology/.

 The Target Drawdown Professional Series invests primarily in Cabana’s proprietary ETFs (“Cabana ETFs”).
 Cabana serves as sub-advisor to the Cabana ETFs and is responsible for their investment strategy.
 The Cabana ETFs were launched in in partnership with private label ETF advisor Exchange Traded Concepts (“ETC”).
 Cabana receives an asset management fee for its investment advisory services related to Cabana’s ETFs.
 The investment strategy employed to manage the Cabana ETFs is similar to that of Cabana’s other Target Drawdown products and utilizes Cabana’s proprietary algorithm, though each product type has some material differences and performance will vary.
 Detailed information regarding Cabana’s ETF can be found in the offering documents, which are available at https://thecabanagroup.com/etf-prospectus/.